Kyra Frosini: The case in history

 Several theories have been presented as the cause of this event.

 One theory claims that Ali Pasha was asked by his daughter-in-law to arrest Kyra Frosini for being the lover of her spouse, and that he followed her wish because his daughter-in-law was well connected and he did not wish to lose the support of her powerful family.

-A local rumour says that, Ali Pasha himself was deep in love with her and couldn’t bear her affair and feelings for his son and her influence over him and that he executed the other women only as a cover up.
+A local rumour says that, Ali Pasha himself was deep in love with her and couldn't bear her affair and feelings for his son and her influence over him and that he executed the other women only as a cover up.

 Another theory was that Ioannina was at that point a society strongly influenced by the West and that Kyra Frosini was a representative of the liberal sexual values within the European aristocracy, where women could take lovers, and that Ali Pasha wished to exterminate what he viewed as decadence and restore conservative sexual double standards.
 Adultery committed by a woman was considered a very serious crime in Islamic law, and Ali Pasha was at that point in a difficult position against the Ottoman authorities.
 He did not wish to seem to be a weak ruler in his province, particularly since there had been some problems with robberies and kidnappings in the province at that time.

 In Greece, however, the most popular theory was that the women, at least Frosini, had been executed for political reasons after having been discovered for their taking part in the resistance against the Ottoman Empire, and she was therefore hailed as a national heroine.

 The real reason may very well be a combination of the above scenarios.

 Legacy

 The case of Kyra Frosini became subject of a poem by Aristotelis Valaoritis in 1859, an opera by Pavlos Carrer, and a film in 1959 Grigoris Grigoriou with Irene Papas in the part of Kyra Frosini.

-There was a song sung by people of Epiros about Evfrosini.
-According to local legend, it is because of Evfrosini that the water of the Lake is sweet.